sherbondy/convox.github.io/_getting_started/developing-locally.md

 <div class="block-callout block-show-callout type-info">
 <h3>Ports</h3>
-<p>You can either explicity map ports from the host os via "HOST:CONTAINER" syntax
+<p>You can either explicitly map ports from the host os via "HOST:CONTAINER" syntax
 in the manifest, but that can lead to conflicts.
 This is usually only necessary few to one process in your application to explicitly define a port and that is usually to communicate with an external load balancer..